Library Policies

 Children and Young Adults (under 16 years of age) are encouraged to use materials that are appropriate for their age but are not restricted from using any part of the library or any of its materials.
 Parents are responsible for what their children borrow as well as what they use at the library, including the internet.

-Revised on 2018 April 13 and approved by the Board of the Brewster Ladies’ Library Association
+Revised and approved by the Board of the Brewster Ladies’ Library Association on April 13, 2018.

 2. Bulletin Board Policy